CureQ/CureQ/README.md

 ---

 ## MEA GUI
-Addionally, the CureQ mea library contains a graphical user interface that can be used to perform and the analysis. <br>
+Addionally, the CureQ mea library contains a graphical user interface that can be used to perform the analysis. <br>
 The GUI is also used to inspect the raw MEA data and the analysis results.
 Example visualisations can be found below. <br>
 The GUI can be opened as follows: